 - Maintain the system- back up batteries don't last forever

-Reduce False Alarm Fees and improve our public safety services.
-Complete your alarm registration application by clicking HERE.
+Help improve our public safety services!
 All alarm users are encouraged to register their alarm system for each property that utilizes a Police alarm system.
 Unregistered systems are subject to higher false alarm incident response fees.
 The fee schedule for false alarms, Fee # LE-02, is available online at: https://www.toaks.org/departments/finance/budget-information/user-fees.

-For additional information about false alarm billing or the alarm registration program, please contact the City of Thousand Oaks' Finance Public Services Division at 805-449-2201 or email Alarms@toaks.org.
+For additional information about false alarm billing, please contact the City of Thousand Oaks' Finance Public Services Division at 805-449-2201 or email Alarms@toaks.org.